slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- George Bernard Shaw*
 > *"Nothing is more powerful than an idea whose time has come."
 -- Victor Hugo*
+> *"There is one thing stronger than all the armies in the world, and that is an idea whose time has come."
+-- Victor Hugo*
 > *"An idealist is one who helps the other fellow to make a profit."
 -- Henry Ford*
 > *"The clash of ideas is the sound of freedom.*